hemasreebandarupalli90-maker/AI-Lab-Uninformed-Search/README.md

 * search_algorithms/missionaries_cannibals.py

+## AQI Simple Reflex Agent

+This program implements a Simple Reflex Agent that reads environmental pollution data from a CSV file and calculates the AQI based on predefined condition-action rules.

+The pollutant with the highest value is considered the dominant pollutant, and its value determines the AQI category.

+Files:
+AQI-Reflex-Agent/aqi_agent.py
+AQI-Reflex-Agent/visakhapatnam_aqi.csv

 ## Conclusion

 Through this assignment, important Artificial Intelligence concepts were implemented using Python programs.
 The Turing Test demonstrates evaluation of intelligent behavior.
 The CAPTCHA generator shows a human verification mechanism.
 The Missionaries and Cannibals problem demonstrates how uninformed search algorithms explore state spaces to find valid solutions.